memect/awesomeport/awesome/logical-regression.md

-#Logical Regression on Big Data
+#Logistic Regression on Big Data

 Spark was reported the best according to the slides presented by DB Tsai, Machine Learning Engineer at Alpine Data Labs.